How to Deal with Confrontation in Relationships

 Counseling offers a couple the chance to learn about each other’s thought life, personal history, and emotional worlds.
 It can give you tools and strategies for relating to one another, allowing you to forge a deeper connection, and opening both of you up to how the Lord might bring healing and direction into your marriage.

 Counseling that takes place in a vacuum isn’t enough, however.
-There has to be a commitment to carry out what you’ve learned and to acton your new perspectives.
+There has to be a commitment to carry out what you’ve learned and to act on your new perspectives.
 This process is often encouraged by the use of “homework,” which is meant to help couples create new, healthier habits to foster intimacy.
+Newport Beach Christian Counseling supports couples in this process, providing practical tools and guidance to ensure lasting positive changes in their relationship.

 3 Couples Counseling Techniques to Try at Home